squidsoup/mushrooms-russia-history-ebook/README.md

 # Mushroom, Russia and History

+This repository contains a work in progress e-book edition of Valentina Pavlovna Wasson and R. Gordon Wasson's pioneering two volume work *Mushrooms, Russia and History*.
+As only 512 copies were ever published, it is my hope that this e-book edition will make this fascinating work more accessible to the general public.

+## Notes on the E-book edition

 This e-book edition was compiled and typeset by Bayard Randel <kit@nocturne.net.nz> .
 It was derived from the New Alexandria Archive digital edition pdf, which was scanned from the original copy no. 37, and hand corrected by Igor Dolgov, Zachary Jones, and Greg Golden.

 ## Current Progress